-Rochester became a global center for flower and tree nurseries in the mid-1800s, fostering our identity as The Flower City.
-George Ellwanger from Germany and Patrick Barry from Ireland led the way.
-Their nursery catalog was issued in 1843, selling fruit trees, ornamentals, flowers, and greenhouse plants across the globe.
-In 1888, they donated some of their land and trees to the City of Rochester to establish their first public park, Highland Park.
+Rochester became a global hub for flower and tree nurseries in the mid-1800s, shaping our identity as The Flower City.
+George Ellwanger from Germany and Patrick Barry from Ireland led the effort.
+Their nursery catalog was published in 1843, selling fruit trees, ornamentals, flowers, and greenhouse plants worldwide.
+In 1888, they donated some land and trees to the City of Rochester to create their first public park, Highland Park.

 Want to explore Highland Park more deeply?